Find a Lender-Approved Local Conveyancer in Melbourn

 Residential Landlord and Tenant Conveyancing solicitors in Melbourn

-The list below is a small selection of solicitors in Melbourn with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on Leasehold Valuation Tribunal proceedings
+The firms listed below are a small selection of solicitors in Melbourn practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on service charge disputes and the right to manage

 • Purdys Solicitors Limited, 26 Pepperslade, Duxford, Cambridge, Cambridgeshire, CB22 4XT